Nissan Murano 2009-2014: problems, engine, fuel economy, pros and cons

-A low coolant level and the smell of coolant under the hood could indicate a coolant leak.
+A low coolant level and smell of coolant under the hood could indicate a coolant leak.
 Some coolant leaks (e.g. head gaskets) are costly to repair.

 Watch out for the Check Engine light staying on; one of the possible problems is a failed catalytic converter, which will cost close to $1,000 to replace.

-Test all the power equipment, including a sunroof, power liftgate, power-adjusted steering wheel and power driver's seat.
-All these features will also be costly to repair.
+Test all the power equipment, including a sunroof, power liftgate, power-adjusted steering and power driver's seat.
+All these features will also cost a lot to repair.
 Several Murano owners mentioned a failed power tilt adjustment mechanism of the steering and problems with the power liftgate.